 Who Dares Wins – From The Former Nazi Airforce Ministry

 Location: Niederkirchnerstraße, Mitte

 To take on the Berlin Wall at the absolute heart of East Germany’s power structure took next level bravery.
 Enter Heinz Holzapfel, an engineer and economist, who had been called to the GDR’s House of Ministries (where East German premier Willi Stoph had offices) for a meeting.
 Disillusioned with socialism, Holzapfel bought along his wife and young son and holed his family up in a toilet cubicle, hanging an ‘out of order’ sign on the door.
 Late in the evening the Holzapfels emerged and made for the roof.
 Heinz hurled a hammer, painted with phosphorus and attached to a length of thin rope, across the Wall, which ran parallel to the southern edge of the building.
 Escape helpers in the west attached metal cable to the hammer and then the Holzapfels pulled it back up onto the roof.
 Using a homemade harness made of a bicycle wheel axle, Heinz first sent his son and then his wife gliding over the border via zip line, following after them himself.
-In a stunning turn of events, East German border guards had witnessed the entire escape but presumed the STASI was smuggling agents into the west and didn’t open fire.
+In a stunning turn of events, Soviet officers had witnessed the entire escape but presumed the STASI was smuggling agents into the west and didn’t open fire.
 When you devise an escape that daring, you deserve a healthy slice of luck.

 If you are interested in seeing the remaining pieces of the Berlin Wall in the city or want a better understanding of the impact the Cold War had on Berlin.
 We offer private guided tours of Berlin, on subjects such as the Cold War period, the Third Reich, Jewish Heritage and also tours to nearby Sachsenhausen and the palaces and gardens of Potsdam.